JoelBosch90/tasks/README.md

 # Tasks
 This is a basic task list written in React.
-Currently, it only stores the tasks in JavaScript memory, so you'll lose still your tasks on every page refresh.
+Currently, tasks are stored in local storage, so you'll lose all tasks if you reset it.

-# Demo
+## Demo
 You can view a live version of this app [here](https://tasks.joelbosch.nl/).

 # How to run